ddsouz5/oneliners/README.md

     sed '/start-pattern/,/stop-pattern/d' file

 Replace all occurances of `foo` with `bar` in file.txt:

     sed 's/foo/bar/g' file.txt

+Replace occurance of `foo` with `bar` on line 99 in file.txt:

+    sed '99s/foo/bar/' file.txt

 Trim leading whitespaces and tabulations in file.txt: